vercel-labs/lead-agent/README.md

 Lead agent app that captures a lead in a contact sales form and then kicks off a qualification workflow and deep research agent.
 It integrates with Slack to send and receive messages for human-in-the-loop feedback.

 - **Immediate Response** - Returns a success response to the user upon submission
-- **Workflows** - Uses Vercel Workflows to kick off durable background tasks
+- **Workflows** - Uses Workflow DevKit to kick off durable background tasks
   - **Deep Research Agent** - Conducts comprehensive research on the lead with a deep research agent
   - **Qualify Lead** - Uses `generateObject` to categorize the lead based on the lead data and research report
   - **Write Email** - Generates a personalized response email